Testing Stationarity and Change Point Detection in Reinforcement Learning: Proofs

 \subsection{Proof of Theorem \ref{thm:size}}

 We begin by introducing the following auxiliary lemmas.
-Specifically, Lemma \ref{lemmaQ} derives the uniform rate of convergence of the estimated Q-function.
-Lemma \ref{lemmamatrixnonstat} provides a uniform upper error bound on $|\widehat{W}_{[T_1,T_2]}-W_{[T_1,T_2]}|$.
+Specifically, Lemma \ref{lemmabasis} lists the properties of B-spline basis function.
+Lemma \ref{lemmaQ} derives the uniform rate of convergence of $\{\widehat{Q}_{[T_1,T_2]}\}_{T_1,T_2}$ and obtain their asymptotic linear representations.
+It in turn implies the asymptotic normality of these estimated Q-functions.
+Lemma \ref{lemmamatrixnonstat} provides a uniform upper error bound on $\|\widehat{W}_{[T_1,T_2]}-W_{[T_1,T_2]}\|_2$.
 Without loss of generality, assume $T_0=0$.
-Their proofs are provided in Sections \ref{sec:prooflemmaB1} and \ref{sec:prooflemma2}, respectively.
+Their proofs are provided in Sections \ref{sec:prooflemmaB1} and \ref{sec:prooflemma2}, respectively. \begin{lemma} Under the null hypothesis defined in \eqref{eqn:H0} that $Q_t^{opt}=Q^{opt}$ for all $ t\ge T_0$, there exists some $\beta^*\in \mathbb{R}^L$ such that